jackykc/comp3/README.md

   1. Threshold to keep only the red pixels of the image
   1. Blur threshold image
   1. Find and count contours larger than a specified minimum size from blurred image
-* Task 2 (Count objects location 2 and determine green shape)
+* Task 2 (Count objects at location 2 and determine green shape)
   1. Create two thresholded images, one for red and one for green
   1. Find contours bigger than a specified minimum size for both images
   1. Count the returned contours